google/WebFundamentals/src/content/zh-tw/fundamentals/vr/status/index.md

-project_path: /web/_project.yaml
+project_path: /web/fundamentals/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description:獲取有關 WebVR 狀態的最新信息，以及在構建 WebVR 體驗時需要注意的事項。
+description: Get the latest info on WebVR and AR's status, as well as things to keep in mind when building WebVR experiences.

 {# wf_updated_on: 2018-06-15 #}
 {# wf_published_on: 2016-12-12 #}